 I set the rest of the copy in Portada.

-The logo and texts on these designs are not mine: I took them from the Európa edition of Az Őz.
+Note: The logo and texts on these designs are not mine: I took them from the Európa edition of Az Őz.
 This is a self-initiated project I created for my own creative satisfaction.
 I'm not affiliated with the publisher or any other right holders in any way.
 I'm just a designer, who was inspired by what she had read.